superinsight/superinsight-app-doc/docs/guide/case-files.md

 !!!
 TIP
     Now we support zip file upload!
 You can compress multiple files as one zip file and upload them at once.
 The maximum file size is 1GB.

 Click the upload button on the left and select the files to upload.
-Once you submit the files, you can see the uploading progress bar.
-If you have multiple files to upload and don't want to wait, you can also open a new tab to do your next upload.
+Once you submit the files, you can see a little window at the right-down corner of the screen showing your file upload progress.

 After files are uploaded, you will see them in the folder with a red color processing icon on right and the file can not be clicked on.
 Behind the scenes, Superinsight is processing all the contents in your files.
 Depending on how large your files are, this process can take a few minutes to hours.